Good hygiene habits, avoiding oil-containing cosmetics, and in some instances, medication can all help to prevent acne and pimples from forming.

 6. Consider topical retinoids

-Topical retinoids are products containing medicines derived from vitamin A, and dermatologists prescribe them to manage and prevent acne.
-These treatments can also get rid of excess dead skin cells and reduce inflammation.
+Topical retinoids are products containing medicines derived from vitamin A, and dermatologists prescribe them to

 7. Talk to a dermatologist about antibiotics